Focus Awards Level 4 Diploma Master Practitioner in Personal Training (RQF)

 (QRN – 601/6332/X)

-The Focus Awards Level 4 Diploma Master Practitioner in Personal Training (RQF) will enable learners to provide exercise to a range of clients with conditions including Diabetes, Low back Pain and Obesity.
-The Focus Awards Level 4 Diploma Master Practitioner in Personal Training (RQF) will take learners through planning exercise as a personal training and for gym based exercise enabling them to successfully deliver a range of exercises and develop their own personal training business.
+The Focus Awards Level 4 Diploma Master Practitioner in Personal Training (RQF) will enable learners to provide exercise to a range of clients with conditions including Diabetes, Lower back Pain and Obesity.
+The Focus Awards Level 4 Diploma Master Practitioner in Personal Training (RQF) will take learners through planning exercise as a personal traine, and for gym-based exercise, enabling them to successfully deliver a range of exercises and develop their own personal training business.

 To be awarded the Focus Awards Level 4 Diploma Master Practitioner in Personal Training (RQF) learners must complete all mandatory units achieving a total of 98 credits.